Other Names: Mustargen®

 About This Drug

-Mechlorethamine is used to treat cancer.
-This drug is given in the vein (IV).
+Mechlorethamine hydrochloride is used to treat cancer.
+It is given in the vein (IV).

 - Bone marrow depression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
 This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.